Teodoro Agoncillo: Early life

 Agoncillo was born in Lemery, Batangas to Pedro Agoncillo and Feliza Andal, who both came from landed families in the province.
 Through his father, Agoncillo is related to Don Felipe Agoncillo, the Filipino diplomat who represented the Philippines in the negotiations that led to the Treaty of Paris (1898), and Doña Marcela Agoncillo, one of the principal seamstress of the Philippine flag.

 Agoncillo obtained a bachelor's degree in philosophy from the University of the Philippines in Manila, in 1934, and a master's degree in the arts from the same university the following year.
 He earned his living as a linguistic assistant at the Institute of National Language and as an instructor at the Far Eastern University and the Manuel L. Quezon University.
 In 1956, he published his seminal work, Revolt of the Masses: The Story of Bonifacio and the Katipunan, a history of the 1896 Katipunan-led revolt against Spanish rule and its leader, Andres Bonifacio.
 He garnered acclaim for this book, as well as criticisms from more conservative historians discomfited by the work's nationalist bent.

 In 1958, Agoncillo was invited to join the faculty of the Department of History of his alma mater, the University of the Philippines.
 He remained with the university until his retirement in 1977, chairing the Department of History from 1963 to 1969.
 After retiring from UP, Agoncillo taught Filipino history as a visiting professor at the International Christian University in Mitaka, Tokyo, Japan, for one year from 1977 to 1978.
 Philippine President Diosdado Macapagal named Agoncillo as a member of the National Historical Institute in 1963.
 He served in this capacity until his death in 1985.
 Agoncillo was chair of the History Department in the University of the Philippines at the same time period that his cousin, General Abelardo Andal, served as Commander (Chair) of the Reserve Officers' Training Corps of the same university.

+Anacleta Villacorta & Agoncillo's grave at San Agustin Church (Manila).